 D.Violations of Expectations for Student Conduct

 The following is a non-exhaustive list of conduct that does not meet The College’s expectations for student conduct.
-Such misconduct is a violation of the Student Conduct Code and may result in disciplinary sanctions.
+Such misconduct is a violation of the Graduate Student Conduct Code and may result in disciplinary sanctions.
 Other conduct not found in this code may still be deemed unacceptable and may be addressed by the College.

 1. Law and Policy Compliance